Dietschibergbahn

 Dietschibergbahn was a funicular railway at Lucerne, Switzerland.
-The line lead from the city to Dietschiberg at 628 m.
+The line ran from the city to Dietschiberg at 628 m.
 The hill, 210 m above Lake Lucerne, was also known as "Little Rigi" (Kleiner Rigi).
 The line had length of 1240 m and an incline between 9 and 25%.
 The funicular with two cars had a single track with a passing loop.
+After the restaurant burned down in 1977, the funicular ceased operations in September 1978.